jiangxin/freemind-mmx/README.md

 # FreeMind Hacking

-FreeMind is my favorite notebook.
-Everyday I write and search using FreeMind.
+FreeMind is an open source [mind-mapping](http://en.wikipedia.org/wiki/Mind_map) software, and it's my favorite notebook. ;-)

 ## What is FreeMind?